Find Cheap Medicare Plans in Your Area

 The overall best Medigap provider in Florida is AARP/UnitedHealthcare.

-AARP/UnitedHealthcare plans are generally cheap in Florida, which could be one of the reasons it's the most popular provider in the state, with 55% of all policies.
+AARP/UnitedHealthcare plans are usually cheap in Florida, which could be one of the reasons it's the most popular provider in the state, with 55% of all policies.

 However, the best Medicare Supplement company also depends on the plan letter you're considering.
 For example, the company that's the best deal for Plan F won't necessarily be best for Plan N or Plan G.

-Comparison of the top nine companies with the largest market share in Florida.
-Costs are the average monthly rate in Florida for a 65-year-old female.
+Comparison of the top seven companies with the largest market share in Florida.
+Costs are the average monthly rate in Florida for a 65-year-old female nonsmoker.
 Popularity is the market share percentage in Florida by premiums.
 Customer satisfaction is based on the rate of complaints for each company's Medigap division.

 Remember that Medigap coverage is standardized by plan letter.
 The medical benefits you get with one company will be the same as what you get with another.
 And with most plans, there are no networks, so you can see any doctor that accepts Medicare.
 That makes it easy to compare companies based on cost and policyholder satisfaction.

 AARP/UnitedHealthcare Medigap plans in Florida are in the sweet spot between affordability and quality.
-Plans typically cost 12% less than the statewide average, while also having a very low rate of complaints.
+For those aged 65, plans typically cost 14% less than the statewide average while also having a very low rate of complaints.

 AARP/UHC offers a wide range of Medigap plans to choose from.
 Plans also include lots of extras, such as dental discounts, vision discounts and a 24-hour nurse line.
-Additionally, AARP/UHC is one of the few companies that offers Medigap Select Plans G and N, which can save you about 7% off the standard rates by limiting your coverage to in-network providers.
+Additionally, AARP/UHC is one of the few companies that offer Medigap Select Plans G and N, which can save you about 9% off the standard rates by limiting your coverage to in-network providers.